OmarAz01/LibraryManagementApp/README.md

 - Open command prompt cd to the location of the lib folder and jar file and type java --module-path "Path to lib folder here" --add-modules javafx.controls,javafx.fxml,javafx.graphics -jar LMA.jar
 - Press enter and the program should run

+### Note
+- Ive included a CSV file in the repo that you can use to populate the library material table.
+- To do this you need to download the csv file, open MySQL Workbench, click on the libraryappdb schema, right click the on Tables, select Table Data Import Wizard, import the csv file click next, select the material table, fix the destination columns, and press next.

 # Snapshots

 ## Main Screen